-The test measures ketone levels in your urine.
-Normally, your body burns glucose (sugar) for energy.
-If your cells don't get enough glucose, your body burns fat for energy instead.
-This produces a substance called ketones, which can show up in your blood and urine.
-High ketone levels in urine may indicate diabetic ketoacidosis (DKA), a complication of diabetes that can lead to a coma or even death.
-A ketones in urine test can prompt you to get treatment before a medical emergency occurs.
+A ketones in urine test measures ketone levels in your urine.
+Normally, the cells in your body use glucose (sugar) from your blood for energy.
+If your cells can't get enough glucose, your body breaks down fat for energy instead.
+This produces an acid called ketones, which can build up in your blood and urine.

 Other names: ketones urine test, ketone test, urine ketones, ketone bodies